cristaloleg/awesome-manifesto/README.md

 - [ ] SSO to anything
   - better organisation of credentials
 - [ ] each office should have global admin
-  - different timezones are a bottleneck
+  - different time zones are a bottleneck
 - [ ] ability to start/stop a job on CI
   - waiting for an approval to make this action is a horrible bottleneck